TediusTimmy/MillULX/README.md

 Drops two results: the low word and then the high word of the product.

 ###### divl (high, low, rhs)
 Concatenates high and low and divides by operand 3.
 Drops two results: the quotient and the remainder.
-If the divisor is zero, or the quotient will not fit in a word, drops two INVALIDs instead.
+If the divisor is zero, drops two INVALIDs instead.
+If the quotient will not fit in a word, returns the quotient with the high bits truncated and sets the overflow flag on the quotient.

 ###### pick? (cond, source, true, false)
 Pick either true or false depending on the condition from source.